eliudio/eliud_core/README.md

 This guide are all steps to create a minimum android, iOS or web app with Eliud.

-> &#128221; Whenever this note pops up in the below text, make note of this for what this is in your case, as you'll need it at some later stage.
+> <p align="right">Whenever this note pops up in the below text, make note of this for what this is in your case, as you'll need it at some later stage.</p>

 ### Step 1: Create a new google account